Setneuf/pro-player-tool/README.md

 ![Screenshot](https://i.ibb.co/ftDtVFt/ppt-screen.jpg)

-The tool presents you a easy-to-use form where you can check status you current game.
+The tool presents you a easy-to-use form where you can check the status of your current game.

 ![Screenshot](https://i.ibb.co/MSvbJqw/1.jpg)